russro/russro.github.io/_portfolio/2023-05_mitogan.md

 <br style="margin-top: -30px;">

 We opted to use **Generative Adversarial Networks (GANs)** since the **generator** model is capable of *learning a distribution* of the input features and can be used to *generate synthetic data*.
 Additionally, we can interpret the **discriminator** model to see what features it found most predictive for classifying between real and fake images.
-In other words, the <span class="highlight">GAN architecture offers the benefits of a generative model while also allowing for interpretation of geometrical features most important to mitochondria</span>.
+In other words, the <span class="highlight">GAN architecture offers the benefits of a generative model while also allowing for a degree interpretation of geometrical features most important to mitochondria</span>.

+Lastly, prior to training ...

 ## Results: